dortania/OpenCore-Install-Guide/AMDCPU.md

 To start, grab the [patches.plist from AMD_Vanilla](https://github.com/AMD-OSX/AMD_Vanilla) and then navigate to your config.plist.
 Under `Root -> Kernel -> Patch`, you'll notice that patches are implemented are slightly different so you can't copy and paste them.

 The main difference you'll notice is that `MatchOS` from Clover becomes `MatchKernel` in OpenCore.
 This becomes an issue becuase they're no longer 1-to-1, instead needing to find the darwin version associated with the OS version.
-Luckinly the mad man that is CorpNewt has already scrapped the web for this information which you can find in [kernel.json]():
+Luckinly the mad man that is CorpNewt has already scrapped the web for this information which you can find in [kernel.json](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/kernels.json).
+These are some relavant ones:

 ```
   {